 The BA program in community advocacy and social policy focuses on advocacy strategies through an in-depth exploration, analysis and comparison of social service systems and policies from an empowerment perspective.

-The program's emphasis is on examining the needs of individuals, families and communities that have been historically under-served is the program emphasis.
+The program's emphasis is on examining the needs of historically under-served individuals, families and communities.
 Policy analysis and social change are critical themes in developing an advocacy knowledge base as are the equally important themes of prevention and social well-being.
 Students complete courses in two core areas: diversity and oppressed populations and social issues and interventions.

-Community Advocacy and Social Policy,
+Community Advocacy and Social Policy, BA

-College of Public Service and Community Solutions
+- Offered by: Watts College of Public Service and Community Solutions

 All students are required to meet general university admission requirements: